 Where is it actually safe to bike in your community?

 Bike Safe Wisconsin scores every public road and path in the state for bicycle traffic stress.
-It finds the calmest way to ride between any two places in your county and shows exactly where a trip is forced across a busy road.
-Every trip people log becomes evidence their community can use to make streets safer.
+It finds the calmest way to ride between any two places and shows exactly where a trip is forced across a busy road.
+You know your roads better than any dataset — share what you see and the map sharpens week by week.
+Log the trips you take, or wish you could, and they become the evidence your community needs to fix streets.

 72Wisconsin counties covered